Studio Bright has designed 8 Yard House in Melbourne, Australia.

 By applying the streetscape rhythm to parts of its proportions and fenestration, the street facade seeks to both empathise with context and yet address the disruptive site width.
 Accommodating a bedroom-garden-courtyard in direct proximity to the street, the brick surface softens and dissolves from a referenced formal composition to a more ambiguous receding curved hit-and-miss screen element, while still holding onto material continuity.

-Architect: Studio Bright
+Designer: Studio Bright

 Project: 8 Yard House